 Is there a tool for free virus scans?

-There are numerous tools for free virus scans, and you can check out options like Bitdefender, Norton Power Eraser, or HouseCall to see which one you like best.
+There are numerous free virus-scanning tools, and you can check out options like Avast, Bitdefender, or AVG to see which you like best.
 All of these are free to use and offer custom virus scans.

 What are the risks of malware on a website?